 3) Body Confidence

 Body confidence comes in many shapes and sizes, and of course you don’t have to visit them gym to be comfortable in your own skin.
 But for some people, regular gym or exercise sessions give can their self-esteem a much needed boost, whether it’s just from completing regular workouts, or having an end goal in site.
 Research has also shown that regular exercise can also improve the quality of your sleep and energy levels as well as help combat stress, depression and illnesses such as dementia and Alzheimer’s Disease.
 Although it might sometimes feel like exercise goals are all above the surface, it’s benefits can be felt deep down too.

 A healthy diet and regular exercise often go hand in hand, but for some people it’s not like that for all - scroll through the #MyGymReason hashtag on Twitter and you’ll see that many go to the gym for precisely the opposite reason – so they don’t have to eat healthily!
 From enjoying sweets a bit too much to steering clear of vegetables (the latter is not recommended by the way), regular gym activity clearly helps burn out a few of these unwanted calories while still leaving people free to enjoy the foods they want.
 But remember guys, everything in moderation and all that…

 5) Personal Goals

 As well as the above reasons, there are many other different motivations for going to the gym.
 From training for a triathlon to fitting into that wedding dress, regular exercise can help with so many aspects of our lives, no matter how personal your goals are.
-Shop around and look for some hot new trainers, some new yoga gear or just holiday essential clothing at Sports Direct
+Shop around and look for some hot new trainers, some new yoga gear or just holiday essential clothing with Sports Direct voucher codes

 So whether you already have some set fitness goals, or are looking for some extra gym motivations, the #MyGymReason hashtag could offer that extra bit of gym inspiration you’ve been looking for.